kishanbellur/LaTeX_MSPhDTemplate/README.md

 What is this?
 -------------------

-A LaTeX template for writing MS thesis/report or PhD dissertation (for double-sided printing)
+A LaTeX template for writing MS thesis or PhD dissertation (for double-sided printing)

 Full Credit to [Dr. Gowtham ](https://sgowtham.com/) who initially created this for Michigan Tech students.
 The original template was forked and since been modified/adapted to fit University of Cincinnati.